 This site introduces ideas how you can drain your dog’s excess energy in various fun ways.
 All the games have been tested by my energetic dog Miki.

-Activation –category contains over a hundred different games including nose work games, puzzle games and enrichment ideas including instructions with pictures.
+Brain games –category contains over a hundred different games including nose work games, mental activation games and enrichment ideas including instructions with pictures.

-Treat dispensers –category introduces various toys and puzzle feeders and also some recommendations about the treats suitable for different toys.
+Treat dispensers –category contains treat dispenser and puzzle feeder reviews and also some recommendations about the treats suitable for different toys.

-Tricks –category contais all the tricks and cues Miki knows by now and also something that we are working with right now.
+Tricks –category contains all the tricks and cues Miki knows by now and also something that we are working with right now.

-Blog contains some updates and other articles I wanted to share with you.
+Blog contains blog posts and other articles I want to share with you.